MaksimGoryachev/python-project-50/README.md

 ## Description

-Difference Calculator is a program that determines the difference between two data structures.
+Difference Generator is a program that determines the difference between two data structures.
 This is a popular task, for which there are many online services, for example, json diff.
 A similar mechanism, for example, is used when outputting tests or when automatically tracking changes in configuration files.

 Utility Features: